 Functionality problems – or more specifically, reports of them – are another signal that an A/B test is required.
 This may be in the form of bug reports or help requests, and they’ll indicate one of two things: either that there’s a technical problem (something broken) that needs fixing, or that something about the UX is unclear to a significant part of the user base.
 In the case of the latter, an A/B test is required.

 As in the case of complaints, the first step is to reach out to the affected users and try to see if there’s a coherent logic to the issue they’re having.
 If so, that should form the basis of an A/B test.
 But if not, you’ll have to resort to additional usability testing to uncover the source of the problem.

 Forced Changes and Updates

 The last major signal that indicates the need for A/B testing is when there’s a request to make changes or additions to an existing UX.
 This happens when you need to alter things like product descriptions, site copy, or even to add whole new features to existing workflows.
+For example, add a password manager.
+This will improve data security.
 In situations like that, A/B testing will let you know how your changes might impact your existing product metrics.